valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Conference.md

 This will be a series of short lectures, and hands-on usage (watch and/or do):

-* Introduction
+* Introduction (15 min)

     * What is API Logic Server

     * Why we wrote it

-* Starting Codespaces - you'll create a cloud-based development environment, and access it VSCode via your browser
+* Starting Codespaces - you'll create a cloud-based development environment, and access it VSCode via your browser (5 min)

-* Create a Project
+* Create a Project (10 min, Total 30 min)

-* Run the Project; we'll explore
+* Run the Project; we'll explore (30 min, Total 1 hour)

     * the User Interface - a multi-page, multi-table application (underlying technology is React Admin)

     * the API - using Swagger to explore pagination, filtering etc

-* Customize the Project - use VSCode to:
+* Customize the Project - use VSCode to: (45 min, Total 1.75 hour)

+    * Explore Project Structure

     * Add an Endpoint, and test it with the debugger